cryptic-resolver/cr.rb/README.md

 Not only can it be used in the computer filed, but also you can use this to manage your own knowledge base easily.

-- Currently we have **541** keywords explained in our default dictionaries.
+- Currently we have **628** keywords explained in our default sheets.

 <br>